garrettmiller/fingerburner/README.txt

 	sudo pip install scrapy

 Set ulimit -n 1024, and ulimit -u 1024.
-How to set this is dependent on your system, but on Mac OSX 10.9, I put these commands .bash_profile.
+How to set this is dependent on your system, but on Mac OS X 10.9, I put these commands in .bash_profile.

 Then in the fingerburner/webcrawler directory, run:
 	scrapy crawl webcrawler -a pattern=url_pattern.txt

-Give it some time, and run Ctrl-C only once
+Give it some time, and run Ctrl-C only once.

 The crawler will nicely clean up and leave a webcrawler_urls.txt file in the working directory.
 This file will contain a list of URLs of distinct sub-domains.